 Forsythia fruit is the dried seed pod of Forsythia suspensa, a lovely bright yellow flowering bush that is among the first spring blooms in many northern climates.
 Native to China, forsythia fruit is used in Traditional Chinese Medicine (TCM) for detoxifying.
 Because of its detoxifying qualities, forsythia fruit often finds its way into TCM formulas to support the kidneys and skin.

-Gardenia Flowers were originally found only in China and Japan, but today there are over 200 different species of gardenia, mostly hybrids, throughout the world.
-Gardenia is used extensively in Traditional Chinese Medicine (TCM), where it is known as zhi zi.
+Gardenias were originally found only in China and Japan, but today there are over 200 different species of gardenia, mostly hybrids, throughout the world.
+Gardenia fruit is used extensively in Traditional Chinese Medicine (TCM), where it is known as zhi zi.
 TCM uses gardenia primarily to promote calm, but it is also used to support bladder and urinary tract health.

 Chinese Goldenthread Root is one of the coldest and bitterest herbs used in Chinese medicine.
 Goldenthread is a close relative of an extremely bitter and very useful American herb, the well-known goldenseal.
 In Chinese medicine, goldenthread is used to promote a calm mood and to support sleep.